Tobias024/Cyclistics-Case-Study/Cyclistic case study.md

 #Save
 ```

 Afterwards we loaded this information on tableau and proceeded to create Maps to have a more clear view of where the most used start and end stations were.
-You can find it [here](https://public.tableau.com/views/CycliticsStations/Story1)\
+You can find it [here.](https://public.tableau.com/views/CycliticsStations/Story1)

-6. To understand the distribution of members & casuals by type of rideable along the year we created a new table using:
+6. To understand the distribution of members & casuals by rideable type along the year we created a new table using:

 ```{r}
 months_of_year <- unique_ttd %>%